 Also, consider the two main characters.
 The second-most senior person on the ship is Spock…the Science officer.
 They have a freaking Science officer!
 There’s a reason so many geeks idolise Spock.
 He represents something important to us: a Scientist being given respect, being consulted, being given a chance to get involved in decision making.
-He was a person who ignored emotion and tried to appeal to reason and logic.
-He wasn’t emotionless (Scientists do feel emotions I promise) but he could bypass his gut-instincts and think problems through with clarity.
+He was a person who tried to appeal to reason and logic.
+He wasn’t emotionless (Scientists do feel emotions I promise) but he could bypass his gut-instincts to think problems through with clarity.

-It’s silly, it’s camp, it’s crazy and, yes, sadly it’s sometimes unforgivably misogynistic but Star Trek shows what the world would look like if it were run by Scientists and it’s a very, very optimistic world.
+It’s silly, it’s camp, it’s crazy and, yes, sadly it’s sometimes unforgivably misogynistic but Star Trek shows what the world would look like if it were run by Scientists and it’s a very optimistic world.

 8. Avatar (dir.
 James Cameron)

 After writing the story, Cameron enlisted a small army of Scientists to add clarification to the movie’s backdrop.
 A lot of it is never mentioned on screen but the world-building of Avatar is unparalleled.
-There’s not much in the film which doesn’t have a good grounding.
+There’s not much in the film which doesn’t have a good explanation.
 The creatures on the planet are based on the insect and marine ecosystems of Earth, the spaceships are designed with genuine features needed to engage in interstellar travel and even the idea of growing an avatar isn’t as far-fetched as you might think.

-In fact, the only obvious Scientific problem is why the female Na’vi have breasts seeing as they aren’t mammals.
+In fact, the only Scientific problem is why the female Na’vi have breasts seeing as they aren’t mammals.
 In response to this question, Cameron answered “because this is a movie for humans.”

 7. Interstellar (dir.
 Christopher Nolan)

 Lawrence Krauss has publicly described the Physics in this movie as “lousy” and fair enough it does have some ridiculous bits, but I think there’s a lot of good to say about Interstellar.
-Aside from the fact that it’s written and directed by Christopher Nolan, the film’s main Science advisor was Kip Thorne (one of the world’s three leading experts on Black Hole physics, the other two being Stephen Hawking and Leonard Susskind).
+Aside from the fact it’s written and directed by Christopher Nolan, the film’s main Science advisor was Kip Thorne (one of the world’s three leading experts on Black Hole physics, the other two being Stephen Hawking and Leonard Susskind).

 In fact, the Black Hole in Interstellar (pictured above) was so well designed and graphically realised that Thorne actually published a research article on how he was able to create the most accurate Black Hole depiction in history.

-There are some bits which are schmaltzy, like the bit about love transcending dimensions, but the film still says something powerful.
+There are some bits which are schmaltzy, like the bit about love transcending dimensions, but otherwise the film still says something powerful.
 Set in a world where lunar conspiracy is taught as fact and the space program has died, it reminds us that exploring the Universe is important because, one way or another, Earth is not eternal.
-If the human race wants to survive, it’s not an exaggeration to say we need to eventually leave our planet to do so.
+If the human race wants to survive it’s not an exaggeration to say we need to eventually leave our planet to do so.

 6. Anathem (Neal Stephenson)